 Internal control is a dynamic and iterative process.
 The ICF contains four core components within this process that form the basis to ensure and provide assurance for a sound and controlled execution of the operations within Athora Netherlands.
 These components are Risk assessment, Control activities, Testing and assurance and Monitoring activities.
 For all these components standards and key requirements are defined.

-The ICF forms the basis for sound and controlled operations within Athora Netherlands and monitors Process Controls and Management Controls.
+The ICF forms the basis for sound and controlled operations within Athora Netherlands, measures the maturity of risk management and monitors Process Controls and Management Controls.

 B.4.2 Process Controls and Management Controls

 Optimisation of Integrated Control Framework